webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 In this tutorial we will create two plugins;

-* *ModelicaCodeGenerator* - traverse model and extract the data needed to generate a Modelica model corresponding to the circuit being interpreted.
-This plugin will also generate the Modelica code.
+* *ModelicaCodeGenerator* - Responsible for traversing model hierarchy and extract the data needed for generating Modelica code corresponding to the circuit being interpreted.

-* *SimulateModelica* - this plugin will invoke the *ModelicaCodeGenerator* to retrieve the Modelica code and implement the logic needed to invoke a Modelica tool (OpenModelica in this case) at the generated output.
-This plugin will also be responsible for communicating back the simulation result to the end-user.
+* *SimulateModelica* - Responsible for invoking a Modelica tool that can simulate the dynamical behavior of the circuits.
+This plugin will also be responsible for communicating back the results to the users.

 There a couple of reasons why this is a favourable division.
 To generate the Modelica code there is no restrictions on where the plugin is executed.
-The server does not have to have any 3rd party dependencies installed (alternatively connected workers with these installed) and the plugin can even run in the browser.
+The server does not have to have any 3rd party dependencies installed (or have any connected workers with available) and the plugin can even run in the browser.
 For some deployments restricting the set of features to only generate the Modelica code might be favorable.
-When it comes to writing tests it is typically easier to divide functionality into separate implementations.
+When it comes to writing tests it is typically also easier to divide functionality into separate implementations.

-We will start with the *ModelicaCodeGenerator* here and continue with the *SimulateModelica* in the analysis tool section...
+We will start with the *ModelicaCodeGenerator* here and continue with the *SimulateModelica* in the ** Integrating Analysis ToolS** section.

 Generating a Plugin Template
 -----------------------
 To get a quick start we use the webgme-cli tool in order to create a new plugin.
-Navigate to the root of the repository created in earlier sections and invoke the command below.
+Navigate to the root of the repository created at the beginning of this tutorial and invoke the command below.

 .. code-block:: bash